openwrt/packages/net/adblock/files/README.md

 * use two dynamic uhttpd instances as adblock pixel server, separated for ads delivered on port 80 and on port 443
 * use dynamic iptables chains/rulesets for adblock related redirects/rejects
 * init system support (start/stop/restart/reload/toggle/stats/cfgup)
-* hotplug support, the adblock start will be triggered by wan 'ifup' event
+* hotplug support, the adblock start will be triggered by wan 'ifup' event, this can be restricted to a certain wan interface or disabled at all (see config options below)
 * toggle to quickly switch adblock 'on' or 'off'
 * optional: automatic adblock list backup/restore, backups will be (de-)compressed on the fly (disabled by default)
 * optional: add new adblock sources via uci config (see example below)